chaitu65c/reddit_guide/README.md

 - **Very deep understanding of at least one language.** (You’ll be surprised to learn how many students who graduate fail to do this)

-- **Semester/Year-Long Capstone course (pref working with a company) if your school supports it:** an internship where you get credits instead of money.
+- **Semester/Year-Long Capstone course (pref working with a company) if your school supports it:** an internship where you get school credits instead of money.

 - **Compilers**: Teaches you how programming languages are implemented 'under the hood.'

-- **Human Computer Interaction**: If you weren’t able to learn Full-stack web dev
+- **Human Computer Interaction**: If you weren’t able to learn Full-stack web dev.

 ### How do I succeed in these classes?